apeg099/project4_SOC_Infrastructure/README.md

 ### Attacking Target 1

-Open the [Offensive Report Template](../../../Resources/OffensiveTemplate.md) and complete it while you progress this activity.

-You will need to run a few commands on `Target 1` in order to ensure that it forwards logs to Kibana.
-Follow the steps below:

 - Open the Hyper-V Manager.
 - Connect to `Target 1`.
 - Log in with username `vagrant` and password `tnargav`.